This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism. Some changes have been made.

 Taking all of this into account, Taibbi no doubt has a developed ego which supports his self-promotion on places like Democracy Now! and other places.
 In those secluded areas, no one dare questions him.
 He is part of, as some have put it, the “Celebrity Left” or the professional left, individuals who are in a sense “above” others, in terms of criticism and status.
 Some, like Charles Davis (“Chuckles”) only aspire to this level, while others like Ta-Nahesi Coates and Snowden are already at this level.

-The person who this seems to refer to is a woman named Taryn Fivek, a deserving comrade.
+The person who this seems to refer to is a woman named Taryn Fivek.
 Tarzie seems to have a beef with her.
 He first accused her of “smearing for Soros” calling her a “Twitter nuisance, shameless liar and justifiably failed citizen journo” (along with “outright troll”) and wanting to shut down debate on this topic of Soros’s influence on “the Left” in his view.
-He seems to have forgotten these later tweets (standing by his flawed analysis in another post), showing that Tarzie is having problems of his own with analysis without much of a basis:
+He seems to have forgotten these later tweets (standing by his flawed analysis in another post), although she perhaps should be criticized for this stance:

 Later, on Tarzie’s blog, one user describes Fivek is a “self professed red who I’ve not really known but from time to time posted at the same places…she wrote a book under a pseudonym (Emma Quangel) which was essentially a direct attack on Molly Crabapple.
 Crabapple responded by doxxing Fivek” and that in the fallout of this, someone said that she should “monetize it, leading to whatever this nebulous cesspits” and told Tarzie, “knock this stupid transparent bullshit off because we really don’t need this right now.
 You can, you know, actually work a job instead of hustling mentally ill people on the internet.
 And if you actually can’t see through the bullshit start reading everything here to start.”
 Tarzie responded by saying that “Fivek doesn’t need Hopkins because she knows better” and what she is doing looks “like a paid performance.”
 Hence, he is still stuck in the mud of Fivek.
 For a person who defended Fivek and then turns on her for saying the “wrong” things about Soros is cruel and pathetic.
 This is where Tarzie is wrong.
 He may have good analysis in other realms, but on Fivek he is completely and utterly wrong.
-Hence, I’d rather stand with Fivek than with Tarzie, with some saying she supports white nationalism (or something) although I have seen no evidence to support that claim whatsoever.
+Even so, there may be something valid about Tarzie’s criticism after all.